awsdocs/amazon-aurora-user-guide/doc_source/aurora-poc.md

 +  How many queries per second is Aurora processing?
 You can examine the **Throughput** metrics to see the figures for various kinds of operations\.
 +  How long does it take, on average for Aurora to process a given query?
 You can examine the **Latency** metrics to see the figures for various kinds of operations\.

- To do so, look at the **Monitoring** tab for a given Aurora cluster in the [RDS console](https://console.aws.amazon.com/rds/home) as illustrated following\.
+ To do so, look at the **Monitoring** tab for a given Aurora cluster in the [Amazon RDS console](https://console.aws.amazon.com/rds/) as illustrated following\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/images/AuroraPoC01.png)